<%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%> cajun fiddle

 The accordion enjoyed another revival after the war in the hands of the great Iry LeJeune; cajun war veterans returned home nostalgic for the distinctive sounds they remembered, and the new Americanised cajun styles faded.
 Tragically, Iry LeJeune was killed in a car accident in 1955, though his son Eddie, also an accordion player, keeps his memory very much alive.

-Along with his four brothers, Dewey Balfour became one of the pioneers of the great cajun revival, bringing music to audiences worldwide, a crusade continued by his daughter Christine Balfour of Balfour Toujours.
+Along with his four brothers, Dewey Balfa became one of the pioneers of the great cajun revival, bringing music to audiences worldwide, a crusade continued by his daughter Christine Balfa of Balfa Toujours.
 Michael Doucet of Beausoleil brings a modern perspective to cajun music, while Ken Smith, an outstandingly clean and smooth fiddler, tours widely with DL Menard and Eddie LeJeune.
 The success of such musicians in reaching a wider audience is clearly demonstrated by the fact that Britain, for example, can now boast a whole army of home-grown cajun bands.

 Cajun fiddle technique